 East Africa's technology leader.
 English is official.
 The British education legacy is a natural fit for European and UK clients.
 Nairobi's startup ecosystem is one of the most active on the continent.
 Kenya produces 130,000 university graduates annually and is expanding rapidly into international service delivery.

-North Africa's largest outsourcing hub.
+North Africa's largest engineering hub.
 IT-enabled services sector at $3.26 billion.
 Multilingual across English, French, Arabic, German, Spanish, and Italian.
 Targeting $9 billion in digital services exports by 2026 and the talent pipeline to back it.

-West Africa's most stable and business-friendly outsourcing market.
+West Africa's most stable and business-friendly engineering market.
 Over 70% literacy rate.
 BPO contributes $200M-plus to the economy.
 Accra-based operations are expanding well beyond local African clients to North American and European service delivery.

 Most African IT providers offer competitive delivery at the cost of legal friction for European buyers.
 No EU entity means GDPR requires separate cross-border mechanisms, IP protection sits outside EU frameworks, and data processing agreements carry extra legal overhead.
 For companies in Germany, Austria, the Netherlands, or Poland where regulatory compliance is non-negotiable that friction removes most African providers from consideration before the conversation starts.